eternalgarden/rzeka/README.md

 ## 🪽 Matter - Events

-### Base

-Matter is the base carrier of event data.
+> 📜 Matter is the base carrier of event data.
 Every matter has a `Guid` (its unique identity) and a list of `Circumstances` (a collection of matter that led to the emission of this one).

 Guid and Circumstances attachment is handled by rzeka automatically so it can be later observed through the provided [Eris debugger tool](#Eris).